 One Stop Organisers Limited ("We") are committed to protecting and respecting your privacy.

-This policy (together with our terms and conditions and any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
+This policy (together with our terms and conditions and any other documents referred to) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 The rules on processing of personal data are set out in the General Data Protection Regulation (the “GDPR”).